Royal Reels Casino: Fast, Secure Aussie Deposits & Withdrawals

 FAQ

-Basically: you can't bail with your deposit right away.
-Learned it the hard way after forgetting to check the fine print!Passport or Aussie driver's licence, proof of address, and a bank card or wallet screenshot.
-Lost a week once after a blurry scan-don't make my mistake!
-Any mismatch and you're in for a wait.
+Basically: you can’t bail with your deposit right away.
+Learned it the hard way after forgetting to check the fine print!Passport or Aussie driver’s licence, proof of address, and a bank card or wallet screenshot.
+Some players report being asked for documents repeatedly (a 'loop'), especially on withdrawals over $1,000.
+The author hasn't faced this loop personally, but ensure your scans are crystal clear to avoid any excuses for delay.

 No casino fee, but last time I tried ETH during peak, the network fee bit a chunk out.
 PayID’s usually fee-free, but check your bank T&Cs for sneaky charges.